SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 ![](img/ur.jpg)

-### 4.Detailed Categories
+### 4. Detailed Categories

 Including the composition of assets locked in the contract and user behavior distribution.
-Reference: https://dune.com/queries/1026402/1771390。
+Reference: https://dune.com/queries/1026402/1771390.

 ![](img/4.1.png)